 Troubleshooting#

-❌ Export still shares PNG/MP4:
+❌ Export still uses PNG/MP4 logic:

 ❌ PDF looks soft:

-- Ensure placed images have enough pixels to cover the frame.
+"scene/dpi"property of the scene and increase it if necessary. - Ensure placed images have enough pixels to cover the frame.

 ❌ Underlayer absent in output: